top of page

 Watching birds has become part of my daily meditation affirming my connection to the earth body. - Carol P. Christ

-The North Carolina coast is one of the top rated regions for bird biodiversity.
+The North Carolina coast is one of the top-rated regions for bird biodiversity.
 The impressively unique geography of our region provides a rare opportunity to birders, as multiple ecosystems come together in a beautiful medley of habitats.
 We must maintain the responsible use of our local, natural resources, as property owners and as community leaders.

 St. James is included in the Atlantic Flyway which is a primary migratory route for birds spanning the eastern coastline of the United States.
 We, therefore, have a front row seat to a remarkable display of migratory birds and waterfowl.
 Take a moment when you are out and about to notice the abundant shorebirds around St. James.
+Mid-March to Mid-May is peak Spring Migration time.

 In the .pdf below, you will see that approximately 108 species of birds have been identified here!

-Check our impressive list of St. James birds from
+Check our impressive list of St. James birds from our dedicated birders!

 painted bunting.jpg